robotology/natural-speech/biorec/netutils/README.txt

 - nnRandInit.m: random inizialization of the DNN parameters

-- nnTrain.m: inizializes or pretraines the DNN and then call nnBackprop.m to train it (or pretrain it)
+- nnTrain.m:  trains a DNN after it has been inizialized or pretrained

+- nnTrain_mtk.m: trains a DNN after it has been inizialized or pretrained using multi-task learning.
+It requires a secondary target cost to be defined.

 - rbmTrain.m: restricted Boltzmann machine training